COSTUME DESIGNER FOR FILM & TELEVISION

-Costume Designer Lorraine Carson, has been involved in the world of show biz all her life.
-Her father “Kit Carson” was a Country-Western Entertainer throughout Canada and England.
+Costume Designer Lorraine Carson has been involved in the entertainment industry all her life.
+Growing up, her father Kit Carson was a Country-Western entertainer throughout Canada and England.
 Lorraine followed into the family business from studying classical ballet, modern dance and singing at the Royal Conservatory of Music in Toronto, to traveling the globe as a performer with the UN Forces shows.

-One of the head Costume cutters at Stratford Shakespeare Festival recognized Lorraine’s talents and she was offered an apprenticeship in theatre and film.
-This experience lead her to numerous opportunities in the world of live theatre, TV commercials and television shows, as well as the opportunity to work alongside such talented individuals as: Director/Cinematographer, Derek Vanlint (known for his breathtaking visuals on the film Alien), Producer/Writer, David E. Kelly of Boston Legal, Ally McBeal and The Practice, Director Jay Roach best known for Austin Powers and Meet the Fockers Director Joachim Ronning – Pirates of the Caribbean: Dead Men Tell No Tales.
+Her years of experience have led to collaborations with: director/cinematographer Derek Vanlint (known for his breathtaking visuals on the film Alien), producer/writer David E. Kelly (known for Boston Legal, Ally McBeal and The Practice), director Jay Roach (known for Austin Powers and Meet the Fockers), and director Joachim Ronning (known for Pirates of the Caribbean: Dead Men Tell No Tales).

-Ms. Carson divides her time between Los Angeles CA and Vancouver BC, Canada.
+Lorraine currently divides her time between Los Angeles CA and Vancouver BC, Canada.